dustinpfister/blog_posts/_posts/nodejs-cli.md

 layout: post
 categories: node.js
 id: 550
-updated: 2019-10-23 16:07:51
+updated: 2019-10-23 16:09:24
-version: 1.0
+version: 1.1
 ---

-So this post is a genral overview of my node cli tools project, that is a collection of nodejs powered command line interface tools.
+So this post is a general overview of [my node cli tools project](https://github.com/dustinpfister/node_cli_tools), that is a collection of nodejs powered command line interface tools.
 The main idea of this project is to just have a collection of node cli tools to write about for the sake of new content for my site here.
 However the tools also follow a general theme of creating tools that help with the creating and maintenance of simple static websites.

 <!-- more -->